motioneye-project/motioneyeos/board/qemu/sh4-r2d/readme.txt

 Run the emulation with:

-  qemu-system-sh4 -M r2d -kernel output/images/zImage -drive file=output/images/rootfs.ext2,if=ide -append "root=/dev/sda console=ttySC1,115200 noiotrap" -serial null -serial stdio
+  qemu-system-sh4 -M r2d -kernel output/images/zImage -drive file=output/images/rootfs.ext2,if=ide -append "root=/dev/sda console=ttySC1,115200 noiotrap" -serial null -serial stdio -net nic,model=rtl8139 -net user

 The login prompt will appear in the terminal that started Qemu.
 The graphical window is the framebuffer.

-Tested with QEMU 1.4.0
+Tested with QEMU 1.4.2